Monday, March 17, 2025

 1. Can I work full-time on my student visa after graduation?

-Yes, you can work full-time during the 18-month job-seeking period, provided it is related to your field of study.
+Yes, you can work full-time during the 18-month job-seeking period, provided it relates to your field of study.

 2. What is the minimum salary requirement for an EU Blue Card?